konkret-wallet/konkret-wallet/docs/testing.md

 ### Favor Jest instead of Mocha

-For consistency in syntax and coverage tooling, we favor using Jest for all unit tests.
+For consistency in syntax and coverage tooling, Jest is favored for unit tests.
 That means we don't need to use Sinon for mocks and stubs or Assert for assertions and that we'll eventually not need Mocha to run the tests.
 Jest replaces functionality from all these dependencies in one package.

 While Mocha is a test runner that can be used for unit, integration, and end-to-end testing, jest has been built specifically for unit testing and is much faster.